-As part of our restoration of the Lasker Rink and Pool, we will be rebuilding the facility to better integrate into the landscape, offer new and enhanced outdoor activities, and increase access for historically underserved communities around the north end of Central Park – those who rely heavily on the Park for healthful recreation and a connection to nature.
+We will be rebuilding the facility to better integrate into the landscape, offer new and enhanced outdoor activities, and increase access for communities around the north end of Central Park.

-Our reimagining of the Lasker Rink and Pool will be the capstone project of the Conservancy’s 40-year campaign to restore Central Park.
-The new facility will be built in the spirit of Central Park’s original design and will provide:
+Our reimagining of the existing rink and pool will be the capstone project of the Central Park Conservancy’s 40-year campaign to restore Central Park.
+The new, fully accessible facility will be built in the spirit of Central Park’s original design and will provide:

 A new landscape 40 years in the making